gchq/stroom-resources/dev-resources/certs/README.md

 `client`
 `server`

-NOTE: The generated files are for development/testing purposes only and are NOT for any form of produuction use.
+NOTE: The generated files are for development/testing purposes only and are NOT for any form of production use.